PEAKStudentCouncil/website-prod/site/content/post/komabasai-2018.md

 image: "/img/Komabasai_1.jpg"

 ---
+TITLE Photo Caption: Early afternoon photo of our members and volunteers on the third day.

 This year, from Nov 23rd-25th, marked the 69th annual UTokyo - Komaba campus school festival.
 It was also our first-ever Kombasai in the eight years of the PEAK program, and it did not disappoint.

 We sold over 500 units of 'tornado potato' - a treat resembling a crispy, fried potato on a kebab stick - while chatting with our customers about what our major program is about.
 We even made friends with some community members - from a group of kindergartners to other clubs at the University.